fametrano/fametrano.github.io/_pages/about.md

 * Adjunct Professor of "Bitcoin and Blockchain Technology"
   Department of Statistics and Quantitative Methods, University of Milano-Bicocca
   Department of Law, University of Milano-Bicocca
-  Department of Mathematics, University of Milano
+  Department of Mathematics, University of Milan (La Statale)
   Mathematical, Physical and Natural Sciences / Law Interfaculty, Università Cattolica del Sacro Cuore (Brescia)
 * Adjunct Professor of "Interest Rate Derivatives"
   Department of Statistics and Quantitative Methods, University of Milano-Bicocca